Frequently Asked Questions

 If the Holiday involves travel outside of the UK and you are a British citizen then you must bring your passport with you.
-If you are not a British citizen you should check whether you require a visa.
+If you are not a British citizen you should check whether you require a visa from your own embassy.
 Caledonian Travel cannot be held responsible for any passenger travelling without proper documentation.
 If the Holiday involves travel outside the UK you should obtain a European Health Insurance Card.
 This will ensure that you can obtain medical treatment if you become ill.
 You can obtain an EHI Card from the Department of Health on-line or by telephone.

 |Republic of Ireland

 When travelling to or from the UK by ferry, payment can usually be made in either Sterling or Euros, however any change due will usually be given in Euros.

 There is no restriction on the amount of luggage taken on any holiday, however, a maximum weight of 20kg per item should be observed.
 Holidays to Jersey have a 15kg per person luggage allowance.